mark-watson/PythonAIBook/manuscript/Chess.md

 ## The Interactive CLI

 The `main.py` file ties everything together into an interactive game.
-It offers three modes — play as White, play as Black, or watch the bot play itself — and a configurable search depth:
+It offers three modes: play as White, play as Black, or watch the bot play itself.
+This game program also supports a configurable search depth:

 ```python
 # main.py — game mode selection